Shop one-day deals on Adidas, Cole Haan and Levi's at Amazon's Big Style Sale

 ______________________________________________________________________________________________________

-These classic high-rise cutoffs are a staple for summertime, and go with everything from your favorite band tee to one of the season’s floaty blouses.
+These classic high-rise cutoffs are a staple for summertime and go with everything from your favorite band tee to one of the season's floaty blouses.

 ______________________________________________________________________________________________________